 How To Make Brown Sugar Simple Syrup

-Making simple syrup with brown sugar is just as easy as making it with white sugar.
+Making homemade syrup with brown sugar is just as easy as making it with white sugar.
 Here’s how it’s done:

 Step 1: Heat.
-Pour 1 cup water and 1 cup packed brown sugar into a saucepan and heat on medium.
+Pour equal parts water and packed brown sugar into a saucepan and heat on medium heat.

 Step 2: Dissolve.
 Cook, stirring the mixture until your sugar has completely dissolved.

 Step 3: Cool.
-Remove from heat and let cool unless you are adding ingredients for infusion, in which case move on to steps 4 & 5.
+Remove from heat and let cool to room temperature unless you are adding ingredients for infusion, in which case move on to steps 4 & 5.

 Step 4: Infuse - OPTIONAL.
 Add desired infusion ingredients and continue heating for 30 seconds before removing from heat